truenas/middleware/docs/userguide/truenas_directoryservice.rst

    realm,
    `verify <http://support.microsoft.com/kb/909264>`_
    that your settings do not include any disallowed characters.
 Also, the Administrator Password cannot contain the *$* character.
 If a
-   *$* exists in the domain administrator's password, kinit will report a "Password Incorrect" error and ldap_bind will report an "Invalid credentials
+   *$* exists in the domain administrator's password, :command:`kinit` will report a "Password Incorrect" error and :command:`ldap_bind` will report an
-   (49)" error.
+   "Invalid credentials (49)" error.

 Once you have configured the Active Directory service, it may take a few minutes for the Active Directory information to be populated to the TrueNAS® system.
 Once populated, the AD users and groups will be available in the drop-down menus of the "Permissions" screen of a volume/dataset.
 For performance reasons,